celtera/avendish/book/src/foreword.md

 # GIMME CODE

-Here's an example of a complete audio processor which uses an **optional** library of helper types:
+Here's an example of a complete audio processor which uses an **optional** library of helper types: if one wants, the exact same thing can be written without any macro or pre-existing type ; it is just a tad more verbose.

 ```cpp
 struct MyProcessor {